vermilioncity/alignment-analysis/README.md

 From a technical perspective:
 - This was a very early foray into frontend development.
 It could definitely be prettier :-)
 - This isn't productionalized.
-Ideally, I'd have put it in Docker and written some tests (and, had I chosen to make it available to the web at large, I'd probably have used Zappa to host it and set up an AWS database)
+Ideally, I'd have written some tests and separated the build and deployment of the frontend and backend (and, had I chosen to make it available to the web at large, I'd probably have used Zappa to host it and set up an AWS database)